Medically reviewed by Drugs.com. Last updated on Mar 30, 2022.

 Lifestyle and home remedies

-- Eat a healthy diet with limited amounts of saturated fat, lots of whole grains, and many fruits and vegetables.
+- Eat a healthy diet low in salt and saturated and trans fats and rich in whole grains, fruits and vegetables.

 Preparing for an appointment

-If you're having sudden chest pain (unstable angina), call 911 or your local emergency number right away.
+If you have sudden chest pain (unstable angina), call 911 or your local emergency number immediately.

-Because appointments can be brief, and because there's often a lot to discuss, it's a good idea to be prepared for your appointment.
-Here's some information to help you get ready for your appointment and what to expect from your doctor.
+Appointments can be brief, and there's often a lot to discuss.
+So it's a good idea to take steps to prepare for your appointment.
+Here's some information to help you get ready and what to expect from your health care provider.

 What you can do

 - Be aware of any pre-appointment restrictions.
-At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.
-For a blood test to check your cholesterol or other indicators of heart disease, for example, you may need to fast for a period of time beforehand.
+When you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet.
+For example, you may need to avoid eating or drinking for a period of time for a cholesterol blood test.

-- Write down any symptoms you're experiencing, including any that may seem unrelated to angina.
+- Write down any symptoms you're having, including any that may seem unrelated to angina.